Claire-Fisher/colour-theory-ms1/README.md

 - **Unfixed Bugs**

   - Site wide 'colour'-bg IDs should be changed to classes instead.
 All IDs throughtout site would then need changing.
 Some conflicts created in styling when a bootstrap imported sections are used and already have their own ID attributes.
+Duplicate ID's create visibility issues for assistive technologies and therefore reduces the sites accessibility rating.

   - Some positioning issues and text-background showing on colour-splats on home-page on small screen sizes.